ethereum/EIPs/EIPS/eip-ldgrtoken.md

     /**
      * Burn or destroy securities.
      *
-     * ‘burnFrom’ must implement the onlyIssuerTransferAgent modifier to only allow the
+     * burnFrom must implement the onlyIssuerTransferAgent modifier to only allow the
-     *     address of the issuer’s Registered Transfer Agent to burn LDGRTokens.
+     *     address of the issuer’s Registered Transfer Agent to burn `LDGRToken`s.
-     * ‘burnFrom’ requires the _from address to have _value tokens.
+     * burnFrom requires the _from address to have _value tokens.
-     * ‘burnFrom’ must subtract _value tokens from the _from address and decrease the
+     * burnFrom must subtract _value tokens from the _from address and decrease the
      *     totalSupply by _value.
-     * ‘burnFrom’ must emit the Transfer event.
+     * burnFrom must emit the Transfer event.
      */
     function burnFrom(address _who, uint256 _value) public onlyIssuerTransferAgent returns
         (bool);